Save 30% on Wiley CFA!

 If you don’t hold one of these job titles, your work experience can still qualify if it satisfies one of these specifications:

 As a CFA candidate, you must have at least 4 years of relevant working experience, which can be gained before, during, or after you pass the CFA exam.
-Only full-time positions count toward this work experience.
+However, only full-time positions count toward this work experience requirement.

 |Qualifying Description||Non-Qualifying Description|